NickPap92/project3_final/README.md

 #### P(u) = (Pbusy) = P(uMax)

 &nbsp;

 Let's see how different programs affect **Dynamic power** and **Static power(Leakage)**.

 **Dynamic power** is affected by **a**, **C**, **V** and **f**.

 - Switching activity factor [**a**]

+    It depends on both the logic function being performed and the statistical properties of the primary inputs. the expected value of the number of gate output transitions per global clock cycle or equivalently the average number of gate output transitions per clock cycle.